shipmentmentor/npm-shipmentmentor/README.md

 ### Shipment Mentor API Authentication

 All ShipmentMentor API calls require API key for authorization.
 To get API key please signup on https://www.shipmentmentor.com.
-You can get API key from your account settings..
+You can get API key from your account settings.

 ### Shipment Mentor API Status Codes: